kapouer/postinstall-pack/README.md

 It runs `esbuild` or `lightningcss` on inputs, and concatenate bundles on output.

+If the output ends with ".mjs", it switches to "esm" output.

 Supports Buffer, remote URL, or local paths.

 Bundles remote dependencies, otherwise assets are copied.